schneems/attendance/README.md

 Speed up your Active Record query performance by not loading Active Record objects when calling `present?`.
 Inspired by [this tweet thread](https://twitter.com/nateberkopec/status/1032678576535957506).

+## Wait?
+Why not Commit to Rails?
+You have Commit right?

+While this change is astoundingly small (in code terms) it might not be a good fit for 100% of apps (see the caveats section).
+This was already [discussed](https://github.com/rails/rails/issues/29400) then [committed](https://github.com/rails/rails/pull/10539) and eventually removed from the Rails codebase.

+If this gem has legs and lots of people like it then it's a good proxy for a test run of changing the default rails behavior.
+If everyone hates it, then no harm, remove the gem from your Gemfile.

 ## Installation

 Add this line to your application's Gemfile: